Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 > Read up on definitions on these applications from the main PDF.

 # What is computer vision?
-This is a sub field of
+This is a branch of computer science and its goal is to model the real world or to recognise